Epignosis1/Epignosis1/README.md

 ## Software Engineer
 I’m a software engineer with a strong focus on front-end development.
 I specialize in building responsive, user-friendly web applications using modern technologies like React, Tailwind CSS, and JavaScript.
 Passionate about clean code and intuitive user experiences, I enjoy turning complex problems into elegant, interactive interfaces.

+- ✔  I'm  based in Lagos, Nigeria
+- 💬 You can contact me at victoromelebele2@gmail.com
+- 🤝 I'm open to collaboarate on any interesting project
+- 🚀 I'm currently working towards being a full-stack enginieer
+- 😜 I'm secretly spider man but dont tell anyone

 ### 💻 Tech Stack

 <p align="left">